SoftwareBrothers/xcode-project-template/Readme.md

 ## XCodeProjectTemplate

-The official project template of the RST-IT iOS team.
+The official project template of the SoftwareBrothers iOS team.
 This template should be the common base for all new projects and ensures common project structure and foundation classes.

 ## Motivation